mosh3eb/merlin/docs/source/user_guide/remote_execution.rst

 --------

-``MerlinProcessor`` is a lightweight RPC-style bridge between your PyTorch models and Quandela Cloud via Perceval's ``RemoteProcessor``.
+``MerlinProcessor`` is a lightweight RPC-style bridge between your PyTorch models and Remote Cloud provider (for instance Quandela Cloud) via Perceval's ``RemoteProcessor``.
 It lets you:

 * Offload **quantum leaves** (e.g. ``QuantumLayer``) to the cloud while keeping **classical layers** local.